 - Fishing harbours or ports are equipped to provide for the particular needs of fishing boats.
 Boat harbours and marinas are areas of sheltered water, generally within harbours or ports, set aside for the use of small craft, usually with moorings, buoys, and, in the case of marinas, berthing facilities. - Depending on the navigational purpose, harbour facilities are defined by: an area including docks, basins, and dockside equipment; or a point. - If it is required to encode a terminal with facilities to load/unload or store shipping containers, this should be done using Harbour Facility with attribute category of harbour facility = 10 (container terminal). - If it is required to encode a covered terminal into which ships can go, this should be done using Harbour Facility with the purpose of the terminal defined by category of harbour facility.
 The roof of the terminal may be encoded using the attribute nature of construction, and the maximum height and/or draught of vessels able to use the terminal encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
-Alternatively, the roofed structure may be encoded using a Building feature (see clause 6.2). - Each VHF-channel should be indicated, using the attribute communication channel (see clause 27.74).
+Alternatively, the roofed structure may be encoded using a Building feature (see clause 6.2). - Each VHF-channel should be indicated through an associated instance of the information type Contact Details, attribute communication channel (see clause 24.1).